 ‘A crime may have been committed’ in Parkland trial jury room, prosecutors say

-FORT LAUDERDALE, Fla. — The deliberation room where 12 jurors decided the fate of confessed mass shooter Nikolas Cruz may have been a crime scene itself — a juror says she was threatened during deliberations, and prosecutors want the claim investigated.
+FORT LAUDERDALE, Fla. — The deliberation room where 12 jurors decided the fate of confessed mass shooter Nikolas Cruz may have been a crime scene itself — a juror told prosecutors she was threatened by a fellow juror during deliberations.

+Broward Circuit Judge Elizabeth Scherer gave prosecutors permission Friday to release the name of the juror making the allegation to the Broward Sheriff’s Office to open an investigation.
+She also said two jurors tried to get her attention after Thursday’s verdict was read.
+One asked a bailiff if there was an official way to “file a complaint.”

-According to a motion filed late Thursday, prosecutors want to interview a juror who called the Broward State Attorney’s Office after the verdict was read and asked to speak to lead prosecutor Mike Satz.
+Neither of those jurors is the one who ended up calling prosecutors later Thursday afternoon, the judge said.
+According to a motion filed late Thursday, prosecutors wanted law enforcement to question that juror, who asked to speak to lead prosecutor Mike Satz.

 The juror “informed the support staff member that during deliberations she received what she perceived to be a threat from a fellow juror while in the jury room.”